What is family planning?

 - Are you afraid of needles?
 Depo-Provera requires a shot every 3 months.

 - Do you want to get pregnant in the next year?
-Getting your tubes tied or a vasectomy are permanent methods of birth control.
-The implant and IUD are intended for long-term use.
-When you stop using the birth control shot, it may take several months before you can get pregnant.
+Getting your tubes tied or a vasectomy are permanent methods of birth control, while the implant and IUD are intended for long-term use.
+Also, when you stop using the birth control shot, it may take several months before you can get pregnant.
+Talk with your healthcare provider about birth control methods that may better work for your situation (e.g. a condom or diaphragm).

 - Do you ever want to have a baby in the future?
-Getting your tubes tied or a vasectomy are permanent methods of birth control.
+There are many forms of birth control that your healthcare provider can suggest for you.
+Getting your tubes tied or a vasectomy are permanent methods of birth control, therefore, not a good choice if you plan to have children in the future.
+Bedsider.org has a great tool to help you decide which method is best for you.

 - Are you 35 or older and smoke cigarettes?
 Cigarette smoking by women who are 35 or older can increase the risk of serious side effects when used with the birth control pill, path, or ring.

 - How important is it to keep your birth control method private from your partner?
-Some methods are easier to keep private than others.
+Some methods are easier to keep private than others (explore your options here: http://bedsider.org/features/105).

 - Are you OK with using hormones for birth control?
-The birth control pill, patch, ring, shot, implant, Mirena IUD and emergency contraception contain hormones.
-These methods are very effect and serious problems are rare.
+The birth control pill, patch, ring, shot, implant, Mirena IUD, and emergency contraception contain hormones.
+These methods are very effective and serious problems are rare.

 - Would you be OK if your birth control method stopped your monthly period for as long as you use it?
 The Mirena IUD, the shot, the ring, and some birth control pills are likely to stop your periods.

-- Would you be OK if your birth control method makes your monthly period heavier for as long as you sue it?
+- Would you be OK if your birth control method makes your monthly period heavier for as long as you use it?
 The ParaGard IUD is likely to make your period heavier.

 - Which of the following is most important to you when choosing a birth control method?
 Cost, how often you take it, likelihood of side effects, how well it prevents pregnancy, privacy from partner.